Expurple/home.expurple.me/content/_index.md

 ## Programming

-I'm a backend developer for a living.
+I currently work as a backend team lead.
 I'm also enthusiastic about free software and the Rust ecosystem.

 - My resume is available on [LinkedIn](https://www.linkedin.com/in/dmitrii-aleksandrov-4a8356238/).